College & Career Guidance

 In addition to the current college credit programs we offer, Living Word is now part of the Cooperative Academic Partnership Program (CAPP) with UW-Oshkosh.
-The following classes offered at Living Word Lutheran currently qualify for CAPP (prerequisites may apply): AP Calculus, AP Language, Pre-Calculus, British Literature, Creative Writing, and Film and Literature.
+The following classes offered at Living Word Lutheran taught by our teachers who currently qualify for CAPP (prerequisites may apply): AP Calculus, AP Statistics, Pre-Calculus, AP Language, Creative Writing, and Film and Literature.
 The credits that students earn are from UW-Oshkosh, but these credits are transferable to other universities.

 High school juniors or seniors who meet at least one of the following requirements can enroll in CAAP: